Are Self-Storage Units A Good Investment?

 2. Invest in Real Estate Investment Trusts (REIT)

-Another way to enter the self-storage industry is by investing in real estate investment trusts, or REITs.
-Self-storage REITs own and manage self-storage facilities, earning profits by leasing storage spaces to individuals and businesses.
+Another way to enter the self-storage industry is by investing in real estate investment trusts, commonly known as REITs.
+Self-storage REITs specialize in owning and managing a portfolio of self-storage facilities.
+They generate profits by leasing storage spaces to a wide range of customers, including individuals and businesses.
+By pooling resources from multiple investors, these REITs can acquire and operate numerous properties, benefiting from economies of scale.

 Pros of Investing in Self-storage REITs: